-Since it was founded in 1989, thirty years ago, Action Village India (AVI) has been run by people who are inspired by India.
+Since it was founded in 1988, over thirty years ago, Action Village India (AVI) has been run by people who are inspired by India.
 We are united in our belief that every man, woman and child in rural India has the right to take control of their own life and livelihood and prosper in fair and equal communities.

 We believe the ways forward for people-centred change should come from India itself.
 We achieved this through our support of grassroots organisations working directly within communities, taking forward a range of initiatives in areas of health; girls’ education; economic empowerment of women; disability rights; women’s rights; campaigning for land and water rights; farmers’ education; women’s and children’s health.
 Our support is founded on the two principles that are at the core of everything AVI stands for: Partnership and Solidarity.